 The only hiccup was that I never considered myself an entrepreneur and had no idea how to start or manage my own business.
 I talked about my concerns and hesitations with my friend and, as it turns out, there are people who’ve gone before me and paved the way for budding entrepreneurs like myself.
 In fact, my friend had gone through a course that walked her through setting up her VA business step-by-step.
 I wouldn’t need to do hours of research online or navigate my way through the entrepreneurial forest without a map.
 Someone had already done that work for me and was willing to share all of her knowledge and expertise so I could get my business up and running within a matter of weeks.

 My friend introduced me to Abbey Ashley, the Virtual Savvy, and her course called The Savvy System.
-I downloaded Abbey’s VA Checklist, joined her free Facebook group for VAs and tuned in for a free 5 day biz planning crash course she was offering at the time.
+I downloaded Abbey’s VA Checklist, joined her free Facebook group for VAs and soaked in all I could from her and her resources.
 I loved her vibe and the way she broke everything down into easy, manageable steps.
 Most of all, I felt like Abbey and her team were my biggest cheerleaders and the community I was becoming a part of was supportive and so knowledgeable!
 I was hooked!
 I took the plunge and signed up for The Savvy System.

 Ba-da-bing – fast forward one year…I gave birth to my beautiful baby girl and, with the support of The Savvy System course and community, I launched my business while I was on maternity leave.
 Within one month I had my first client and within three months I had earned back my investment in The Savvy System and had built a PROFITABLE, SUSTAINABLE business.
 One year later, my business is BOOKED OUT and FLOURISHING!
 I love the work I do, I have clients I adore working with, and I get to enjoy days at home playing with my baby.
 It turns out I also love being an entrepreneur and building a VA business gives me so much room to dream about how I want to grow my business as my baby grows.
 I entered into all of this thinking that this was a great option while my baby was at home but it turns out that IT’S JUST A GREAT OPTION ALL AROUND!